peol/grunt-surveil/README.md

 ###### `src: "<%= foo.bar %>/**/baz/*.js"`
 The source files to watch on.
 Can be any pattern that is supported by grunt.

-##### `prepare: function(changedFiles, task)`
-This callback gets invoked _once_ for every task in the task list.
-If you decide that the current task doesn't need to be executed, returning `false` from this callback will make `grunt-surveil` to ignore that task.

 ##### `tasks: ["foo", "bar:baz"]`
 The list of grunt tasks to execute when `src` files change.
 The tasks will be executed in order.

+##### `prepare: function(changedFiles, task)`
+This callback gets invoked _once_ for every task in the task array.
+If you decide that the current task doesn't need to be executed, returning `false` from this callback will make `grunt-surveil` to ignore that task.

 ##### `rewritesWatchedFiles: false`
 This flag can be used on targets that you know will overwrite watched files.
 Due to re-using file watchers under task executions, these watches will trigger changes on files that the executed tasks changes.
 This prohibits `grunt-surveil` from triggering during that time.